apache/griffin-site/contribute.md

  - users@griffin.incubator.apache.org , [To subscribe users list](mailto:users-subscribe@griffin.incubator.apache.org)

 ### File a bug report
 Please let us know if you experienced a problem with Griffin and file a bug report.
-Open Griffin’s JIRA and click on the blue Create button at the top.
+Open Apache Griffin’s JIRA and click on the blue Create button at the top.
 Please give detailed information about the problem you encountered and, if possible, add a description that helps to reproduce the problem.

 [https://issues.apache.org/jira/browse/GRIFFIN](https://issues.apache.org/jira/browse/GRIFFIN)

 ### Propose an improvement or a new feature
 Our community is constantly looking for feedback to improve Apache Griffin.
-If you have an idea how to improve Griffin or have a new feature in mind that would be beneficial for Griffin users, please open an issue in Griffin’s JIRA.
+If you have an idea how to improve Griffin or have a new feature in mind that would be beneficial for Apache Griffin users, please open an issue in Apache Griffin’s JIRA.
 The improvement or new feature should be described in appropriate detail and include the scope and its requirements if possible.

 We recommend to first reach consensus with the community on whether a new feature is required and how to implement a new feature, before starting with the implementation.